godot-rust/gdnative/README.md

+**Warning**: this project is currently unfinished and unmaintained.
+If you're interested in working on this, talk about it in #godotengine-gdnative on Freenode.
+The project may be picked up and continued in the future, but it is "on hold" for now.

 # GDNative bindings for Rust

 Collection of crates to let you easily write code for Godot games in Rust.
 Actual documentation coming soon™